FinleyFraser/British-Columbia-Provincial-Court/Election Documentation/Electoral Guidelines/RULES OF ELECTIONS.md

 5. NO Violating sections of the constitution act of 2024
 6. NO Violating statutory law
 7. Must not have any indictable offenses on their record (including indictable criminal convictions)
+8. Must only campaign within the allotted time.

    Breaking any of these results in 1-2 strikes.